 If you were hurt due to the irresponsible acts of someone else, you have a right to receive compensation.
 In such cases, a personal injury lawsuit may be the right option.
 In pursuing a personal injury case, there's three key terms that you should be familiar with.

 A civil complaint is a formal lawsuit that is brought against an individual or party, known as the defendant.
 These cases are filed in civil court and allege that the defendant is legally responsible for the accident or injury that the filer, or plaintiff, suffered.

 A statute of limitations is a time limit on the length of time that you have to file a complaint after an injury.
 This timeframe varies from state-to-state.
-Consult with an El Paso personal injury attorney to see if you are within the timeframe for your area to file a lawsuit.
+Consult with a El Paso personal injury lawyer to see if you are within the timeframe for your area to file a lawsuit.

 Proof of negligence is proving that harm was caused to the plaintiff due to the careless or irresponsible act of the defendant.
 Making this connection is key to winning any personal injury case and often times it requires investigation and collection of documentable proof.

 Once you fully understand these terms you will be on your way to developing a solid personal injury case.
 Take time to conduct your own research and contact a quality El Paso personal injury attorney to aid you in getting the compensation you deserve.